Ingram Micro (INGM)

 5. Revenue Growth

-With $51.02 billion in revenue over the past 12 months, Ingram Micro is a behemoth in the business services sector and benefits from economies of scale, giving it an edge in distribution.
+With $52.56 billion in revenue over the past 12 months, Ingram Micro is a behemoth in the business services sector and benefits from economies of scale, giving it an edge in distribution.
 This also enables it to gain more leverage on its fixed costs than smaller competitors and the flexibility to offer lower prices.
-However, its scale is a double-edged sword because it’s challenging to maintain high growth rates when you’ve already captured a large portion of the addressable market.
-For Ingram Micro to boost its sales, it likely needs to adjust its prices, launch new offerings, or lean into foreign markets.
+However, its scale is a double-edged sword because finding new avenues for growth becomes difficult when you already have a substantial market presence.
+To expand meaningfully, Ingram Micro likely needs to tweak its prices, innovate with new offerings, or enter new markets.

-As you can see below, Ingram Micro’s 2.2% annualized revenue growth over the last five years was sluggish.
+As you can see below, Ingram Micro’s sales grew at a sluggish 1.4% compounded annual growth rate over the last five years.
 This shows it failed to generate demand in any major way and is a rough starting point for our analysis.

-Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
-Ingram Micro’s annualized revenue growth of 3.4% over the last two years is above its five-year trend, but we were still disappointed by the results.
+We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Ingram Micro’s annualized revenue growth of 4.6% over the last two years is above its five-year trend, which is encouraging.

-Looking further ahead, sell-side analysts expect revenue to grow 1.6% over the next 12 months, a slight deceleration versus the last two years.
-This projection doesn't excite us and indicates its products and services will see some demand headwinds.
+Looking further ahead, sell-side analysts expect revenue to remain flat over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and suggests its products and services will see some demand headwinds.

 6. Operating Margin